 6) Find your passions and run with them

 This step is both scary and wonderful!
-Nothing will help you to discover your true self more fully than setting a career goal and achieving it.
-You already know many things you like to do.
-You have hobbies and interests that you’ve carried from childhood, and now it’s time to do something about them.
+Nothing will help you to discover your true self or make you feel better more fully than setting a career goal and achieving it.
+You already know many things you love to do.
+You have hobbies and interests that you’ve carried from childhood, and now you need to do something about them.

 Finding out who you are can be a big step in living your dreams.
 Remember the list you wrote in step #4?
 Now it’s time to put those passions into action.
 Some concrete steps that can help you find your passion and set a career goal based on them include: